Sam Irvin: Career

 As a noted expert on the career of Vincent Price, Irvin appears as an on-camera authority in Constantine Nasr's 2013 documentary House of Wax: Unlike Anything You've Ever Seen, also featuring exclusive on-camera interviews with Martin Scorsese, Joe Dante, Wes Craven, Rick Baker, and Victoria Price.
 The 48-minute documentary is featured as an extra on Warner Home Video's 2013 3D Blu-ray edition of House of Wax (1953) starring Vincent Price.

 Irvin also won a second Rondo Award for Best Interview of the Year for "Elvira Exposed!", an in-depth interview with Cassandra Peterson published in Screem magazine #36 in 2018.

 Between projects, Irvin has served as an adjunct faculty member at the University of Southern California School of Cinematic Arts where he taught graduate courses on directing.
-Among his former students is Ryan Coogler, acclaimed writer-director of Fruitvale Station, winner of the Grand Jury Prize and Audience Award at the 2013 Sundance Film Festival, as well as the Un Certain Regard award at the 2013 Cannes Film Festival.
-Coogler has since directed the acclaimed hit Creed starring Michael B. Jordan and Sylvester Stallone; and the Marvel superhero movie Black Panther.
+Among his former students is Ryan Coogler, writer-director of Fruitvale Station, winner of the Grand Jury Prize and Audience Award at the 2013 Sundance Film Festival, as well as the Un Certain Regard award at the 2013 Cannes Film Festival.
+Coogler has since directed Creed starring Michael B. Jordan and Sylvester Stallone; and the Marvel superhero movie Black Panther.

 Most recently, Irvin authored Sam's Toilet Paper Caper!, a children's book parody, illustrated by Dan Gallagher.
 The book was inspired by Irvin's own real-life quest to find toilet paper during the 2020 pandemic paper panic.
 Drenched in movie references from The Sound of Music to Carrie, the grocery store clerk is a dead ringer for Peter Lorre.
 Published by Irvin's own imprint, Knuckle Samwitch Books, it is available in paperback and ebook on Amazon.com.
 All profits from the sales of the book are being donated to the World Health Organization's COVID-19 Solidarity Response Fund.

 Irvin also authored the novel ORBGASM: An Erotic Pulp Sci-Fi Satyricon, published by Irvin's own imprint, Knuckle Samwitch Books, available in paperback and ebook on Amazon.com.
 All profits from the sales of the book are being donated to the World Health Organization's COVID-19 Solidarity Response Fund.

 Irvin resides in Los Angeles with Gary Bowers, his partner since 1982.
 They married August 12, 2016.